-Keyword supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 keyword or alternative forceinline For C90, useinline andattribute((al\ ways_inline)) For other source languages, use inline and attribut\ e((always_inline)).
-See attribute((always_inline)). global_reg(N) Use the register andasm keywords for global named register variables using core registers.
+Keyword supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 keyword or alternative forceinline For C90, useinline andattribute((always_inline)) For other source languages, use inline andattribute((always_inline)).
+Seeattribute((always_inline)). global_reg(N) Use the register andasm keywords for global named register variables using core registers.
 For example: register int Reg5asm("r5").
-In Arm Compiler for Embedded 6, you must also use the relevant - ffixed-rN armclang option.
-Alternatively, you can use equivalent inline assembler instructions. inline(x) inline The use of this keyword depends on the language mode. int64 You can use int64_t, which is a 64-bit integer type defined in the header file <stdint.h> (for C source files) or <cstdint> (for C ++ source files).
-You can also use long long, however, if you use long long in C90 mode, the compiler gives:</cstdint></stdint.h> a warning. • an error, if you also use -pedantic-errors.
-INTADDR No equivalent. irq attribute((interrupt)).
-This keyword is not supported in AArch64. packed for removing padding within structures. attribute((packed)).
-This keyword provides limited functionality when compared topacked: Theattribute ((packed)) variable attribute applies to members of a structure or union.
-It does not apply to variables that are not members of a structure or union. attribute((packed)) is not a type qualifier.
+In Arm Compiler for Embedded 6, you must also use the relevant - inline(x) ffixed-rN armclang option.
+Alternatively, you can use equivalent inline assembler instructionsinline The use of this keyword depends on the language int64 mode.
+You can use int64_t, which is a 64-bit integer type defined in the header file <stdint.h> (for C source files) or <cstdint> (for C ++ source files).
+You can also use long long, however, if you use long long in C90 mode, the compiler gives:</cstdint></stdint.h> INTADDR No equivalent. irq ((interrupt)).
+This keyword is not supported in AArch64. packed for removing padding within structures. attribute((packed)) .
+This keyword provides limited functionality when compared topacked: • Theattribute((packed)) variable attribute applies to members of a structure or union.
+It does not apply to variables that are not members of a structure or union. •attribute((packed)) is not a type qualifier.
 Taking the address of a packed member can result in unaligned pointers, and usually the compiler generates a warning.
 Arm recommends upgrading this warning to an error when migrating code that usespacked.
 To upgrade the warning to error, use the armclang option -Werror=name.
 The placement of the attribute is different from the placement ofpacked.
 If your legacy code contains typedefpacked struct, then replace it with: typedef structattribute((packed)) packed as a type qualifier for unaligned access. unaligned.
 This keyword provides limited functionality when compared to thepacked type qualifier.
 Theunaligned type qualifier can be used over a structure only when using typedef or when declaring a structure variable.
 This limitation does not apply when usingpacked in Arm Compiler 5.
-Therefore, there is no migration for legacy code that containspacked struct S{};.
+Therefore, there is no migration for legacy code that contains packed struct S{};.

 Keyword supported by Arm Compiler 5 Recommended Arm Compiler for Embedded 6 keyword or alternative

 pure attribute((const))

 smc Use inline assembler instructions or equivalent routine.

 softfp attribute((pcs("aapcs")))

 svc Use inline assembler instructions or equivalent routine.

 svc_indirect Use inline assembler instructions or equivalent routine.

 svc_indirect_r7 Use inline assembler instructions or equivalent routine.

 thread thread

 value_in_regs attribute((value_in_regs))

 weak attribute((weak))

 writeonly No equivalent.

 Named register variables for direct manipulation of a core register as if it were a C variable.
-For example: Use the register andasm keywords for global named register variables using core registers.
+For example: Use the register and asm keywords for global named register variables using core registers.

 register int R5asm("r5") For example:

 register int Reg5asm("r5")

-In Arm Compiler for Embedded 6, you must also use the relevant - ffixed-r N armclang option.
+In Arm Compiler for Embedded 6, you must also use the relevant armclang option -ffixed-r N .

 Named register variables for direct manipulation of a system register, other than core registers, as if it were a C variable.
 For example: No equivalent.
-To access FPSCR, use thevfp_status intrinsic or inline assembly instructions.
+To access FPSCR, use the vfp_status intrinsic or inline assembly instructions.

-register int fpscr_asm("fpscr").
+register int fpscrasm("fpscr").